gfirem/formidable_action_after/readme.txt

 Add an Action inside Formidable with different task to execute like remove entry or post, replace data from other form.
 More task will be added by user request.

 == Changelog ==

+= 1.2.0 =
+Adding an integration with webmerge.
+Adding a new task to delete users.

 = 1.1.6 =
 Cleaning the professional code.